timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-11-08
+# Objectives for Today 2024-11-11

-- Stream Day Friday (4 or so morning hours)
+- Updating the KPI
-- Open the overlay / bot and attempt to fix bugs & add new features.
+- Update the Weekly Plans
-- Fix bot "sleeping" when grabbing subs.
+- Collect the rest of the racing games on Steam (October 2024)
-- Tryg to see why overlay stops showing followers when running long time.
+- Keep trying to tackle the BasicSlip physics model & matching Unity/PhysX

 (later / tomorrow)